biojet-enviro/Biojet-Website/src/content/blog/how-jet-aeration-systems-cut-wastewater-treatment-costs.md

 ### 50% cost reduction in municipal WWTPs

 Evidence from municipal plants shows remarkable savings.
-In one documented case, electric consumption dropped by over 50% after upgrading to an advanced jet aeration system—from 117,480kWh to just 68,394kWh monthly.
+In one documented case, electric consumption dropped by over 40% after upgrading to an advanced jet aeration system—from 117,480kWh to just 68,394kWh monthly.
+Using Biojet Laval jet aerators, the electric consumption can even reduced by up to 50%.
 This reduction directly translates to lower operational costs without sacrificing treatment quality.
 In fact, aeration typically accounts for 50-90% of a wastewater treatment plant's electricity usage, making such improvements financially significant.

 ### Jet aerator price vs lifecycle cost

 Initially, jet aerator prices may appear higher than conventional systems, but lifecycle analysis reveals superior economics.
 Beyond purchase costs, the comprehensive expense includes installation, energy, maintenance, and replacement parts.
 Jet systems require substantially less maintenance, with installations functioning effectively for 15-25 years without major component replacement.

 ### ROI timeline for retrofitting existing systems